Gear manufacturing

 Gear manufacturing refers to the making of gears.
-Gears can be manufactured by a variety of processes, including casting, forging, extrusion, powder metallurgy, and blanking.
+Gears can be manufactured by a variety of processes, including casting, forging, extrusion, powder metallurgy, and blanking, shaping, grinding, and Computer Numerical Control (CNC) machining.
 As a general rule, however, machining is applied to achieve the final dimensions, shape and surface finish in the gear.
 The initial operations that produce a semifinishing part ready for gear machining as referred to as blanking operations; the starting product in gear machining is called a gear blank.

-Selection of materials
+The manufacturing process has evolved with the technology given in production starting with most gears being produced by hand to now being produced by multiple methods.

+History

+The origin of gears dates back as early as 4th century China.
+Gears were also found in recorded work of the ancient Greeks and Romans.
+The ancient Greek mathematician Archimedes advanced the understanding and application of gears.
+Early gears were typically made of wood or stone, later using bronze gears.
+During the Middle Ages, gears began to be crafted out of various metals to accommodate for the need for durability and precision.
+During the Industrial Revolution, gears were used in powering the machinery and factories, leading to advancements in gear manufacturing.
+This led to mass production of gears and other metal components.

+Gear properties

 The gear material should have the following properties: